-I have been at The Cancer Institute of New Jersey (CINJ) since 2011 after completing both my residency and fellowship in pediatric hematology/oncology at UMDNJ-Robert Wood Johnson Medical School.
+I have been at the Cancer Institute of New Jersey since 2011 after completing both my residency and fellowship in pediatric hematology/oncology at Robert Wood Johnson Medical School.

 While I evaluate all pediatric cancer patients, I have a clinical interest in leukemia treatments and how pediatric cancer treatments affect patients as they reach adulthood.
-Along with assistance from the multidisciplinary team within the Pediatric Hematology/Oncology Program at CINJ and the Valerie Fund/CINJ LITE Program, I help educate patients and their families on treatment options and late effects so that they can make informed decisions.
+Along with assistance from the multidisciplinary team within the Pediatric Hematology/Oncology Program at the Cancer Institute and the Cancer Institute's LITE Program, I help educate patients and their families on treatment options and late effects so that they can make informed decisions.